Shapeshifting: Armenian

-In Armenian mythology, shapeshifters include the Nhang, a serpentine river monster than can transform itself into a woman or seal, and will drown humans and then drink their blood; or the beneficial Shahapet, a guardian spirit that can appear either as a man or a snake.
+In Armenian mythology, shapeshifters include the Nhang, a serpentine river monster that can transform itself into a woman or seal, and will drown humans and then drink their blood; or the beneficial Shahapet, a guardian spirit that can appear either as a man or a snake.

 Philippines

-Philippine mythology includes the Aswang, a vampiric monster capable of transforming into a bat, a large black dog, a black cat, a black boar or some other form in order to stalk humans at night.
-The folklore also mentions other beings such as the Kapre, the Tikbalang and the Engkanto, which change their appearances to woo beautiful maidens.
-Also, talismans (called "anting-anting" or "birtud" in the local dialect), can give their owners the ability to shape-shifting.
+Philippine mythology includes the Aswang, a vampiric monster capable of transforming into a bat, a large black dog, a black cat, a black boar, or some other form to stalk humans at night.
+The folklore also mentions other beings such as the Kapre, the Tikbalang, and the Engkanto, which change their appearances to woo beautiful maidens.
+Also, talismans (called "anting-anting" or "birtud" in the local dialect), can give their owners the ability to shapeshift.
 In one tale, Chonguita the Monkey Wife, a woman is turned into a monkey, only becoming human again if she can marry a handsome man.

 Tatar

-Tatar folklore includes Yuxa, a hundred-year-old snake that can transform itself into a beautiful young woman, and seeks to marry men in order to have children.
+Tatar folklore includes Yuxa, a hundred-year-old snake that can transform itself into a beautiful young woman, and seeks to marry men to have children.

 Chinese

 Chinese mythology contains many tales of animal shapeshifters, capable of taking on human form.
-The most common such shapeshifter is the huli jing, a fox spirit which usually appears as a beautiful young woman; most are dangerous, but some feature as the heroines of love stories.
-Madame White Snake is one such legend; a snake falls in love with a man, and the story recounts the trials that she and her husband faced.
+The most common such shapeshifter is the huli jing, a fox spirit that usually appears as a beautiful young woman; most are dangerous, but some feature as the heroines of love stories.
+Madame White Snake is one such legend; a snake falls in love with a man, and the story recounts the trials she and her husband faced.

 Japanese

-In Japanese folklore obake are a type of yōkai with the ability to shape-shifting.
-The fox, or kitsune is among the most commonly known, but other such creatures include the bakeneko, the mujina and the tanuki.
+In Japanese folklore obake are a type of yōkai with the ability to shapeshifting.
+The fox, or kitsune is among the most commonly known, but other such creatures include the bakeneko, the mujina, and the tanuki.

 Korean

-Korean mythology also contains a fox with the ability to shape-shifting.
+Korean mythology also contains a fox with the ability to shapeshift.
 Unlike its Chinese and Japanese counterparts, the kumiho is always malevolent.
 Usually its form is of a beautiful young woman; one tale recounts a man, a would-be seducer, revealed as a kumiho.
 The kumiho has nine tails and as she desires to be a full human, she uses her beauty to seduce men and eat their hearts (or in some cases livers where the belief is that 100 livers would turn her into a real human).